 Employee theft can present a significant risk, even more so than external theft.
-Cash, beauty products, personal property and salon equipment are all at risk of theft by your employees.
+Cash, beauty products, personal property and equipment are all at risk of theft by your employees.
 According to the U.S. Chamber of Commerce, as many as three out of four employees steal from their workplace at least once.

 Without preventative action, you could lose thousands of dollars each year in sales, and in some cases, you may face a claim due to a large-scale fraud.
-However, loss prevention technologies have evolved to help health and beauty businesses quickly identify theft by employees, reducing losses and minimizing business risk.
+However, loss prevention technologies have evolved to help businesses quickly identify theft by employees, reducing losses and minimizing business risk.
 Here are 6 tips on reducing employee theft at your business.

 1. Focus on Your Point of Sale